 While the installation of additional sidewalks is considerably less than that of the public transportation solutions, some small cities still might find their selves unable to endure the additional costs, especially, in areas that are not heavily populated.
 The city of New York focuses most of its work in areas that have one-, two-, or three-family homes (DOT).
 The installation of these new sidewalks does prove to be a viable solution, but not across the board.
 Some larger cities might easily be able to endure these additional costs, while some smaller cities are left behind.

-The costs of planting new trees, and adding a more natural landscaping to cities isn’t something that can be easily estimated.
-These costs are going to vary depending on the number of trees that need to be planted, and, the type of trees purchased.
+The costs of planting new trees and adding a more natural landscaping to cities is not something that can be easily estimated.
+These costs are going to vary depending on the number of trees that need to be planted, and the type of trees purchased.
 While some trees might survive well in one area, they may not do so well in another area (C).
-As an example, a Red Oak tree might cost as much as $275-$895, to purchase, depending on the size, height, and, width of the tree, among other factors.
-However, this price also includes the cost of delivery, and planting of the tree, and, an 18-month guarantee (“Tree land nursery,”).
+As an example, a Red Oak tree might cost as much as $275-$895, to purchase, depending on the size, height, and width of the tree, among other factors.
+However, this price also includes the cost of delivery, and planting of the tree, and an 18-month guarantee (“Tree land nursery,”).
 The exact costs and guarantees are, again, going to vary greatly.

-By now, it should be clear that designing, or redesigning, cities, can have an impact on the amount of CO2 that is released into the atmosphere, and, will, therefore, at the very least, stabilize the global warming rate.
-However, not all of these options are viable solutions at the current time, because they are limited to the economies of each individual city, and in some cases, the residents living within the city.
-It’s important that, in time, these options be implemented; however, it will probably have to be done at a rather slow pace, starting with smaller, more viable options, such as planting more trees, or creating more sidewalks.
+By now, it should be clear that designing, or redesigning cities, can have an impact on the amount of CO2 that is released into the atmosphere, and will, therefore, at the very least, stabilize the global warming rate.
+However, not all these options are viable solutions at the current time, because they are limited to the economies of each individual city, and in some cases, the residents living within the city.
+It is important that, in time, these options be implemented; however, it will probably have to be done at a rather slow pace, starting with smaller, more viable options, such as planting more trees, or creating more sidewalks.

 Vehicle manufacturers also need to continue to improve the vehicles that they design, improving the gas mileage, and, reducing the amount of pollution created during the manufacturing process, to help accelerate these efforts.
-While it’s probably, not currently possible, to redesign all the cities, in any reasonable amount of time, a little effort put forth by cities, residents, and vehicle manufactures, can certainly add up, and help achieve a higher goal.
+While it is (probably) not currently possible to redesign all of the cities, in any reasonable amount of time, a little effort put forth by cities, residents, and vehicle manufactures, can certainly add up, and help achieve a higher goal.